CognosysAI/Agent-Search/docs/API.md

-# WebOracle API Reference
+# AgentSearch API Reference

-This document provides detailed information about the WebOracle API endpoints and their usage through the TypeScript SDK.
+This document provides detailed information about the AgentSearch API endpoints and their usage through the TypeScript SDK.

 ## Table of Contents